JWindy/ooAVRlib/README.md

 # Work in progress
 I'm currently working on the initial implementation of the libraries.
 As soon as the first libraries are tested and ready for use, I'll upload a release.

-# How to use the repository
+# How to use the libraries
 For every library, you'll find the following folders:
 - assets -> any further information like block diagrams or state machines.
 - hardware -> This folder contains the design of the hardware used for testing the library.
 For basic libraries, I'll use a debugging board solderd on a prototype board, which you can find in the folder "debugging boards".